-\ Haoshan Ren is a Ph.D. student in applied linguistics at Georgia State University.
-Margaret Wood is a Ph.D. student in applied linguistics at Northern Arizona University.
-Clark D. Cunningham is a professor at the Georgia State University College of Law.
-Noor Abbady is a professor of English as a Second Language at the Savannah College of Art & Design and an instructor in the Department of World Languages and Cultures at Georgia State University.
-Ute Römer is a professor in the Georgia State University Department of Applied Linguistics and English as a Second Language.
-Heather Kuhn, J.D.
-2019, is a Data Privacy and Security Consultant at Cox Communications.
-Jesse Egbert is a linguistics professor at Northern Arizona University.
-The authors thank for their comments linguists Viviana Cortes, Scott Crossley, Edward Finegan, Tammy Gales, Benjamin Lee, and Hans-Jörg Schmid and law professors Michael C. Dorf, James E. Pfander, Robert J. Pushaw.
-Jr., and Susan Smelcer.
-The research reported in this article was presented at a Workshop on Law & Linguistics, hosted by Georgia State University on Friday, October 18, 2019.
-The PowerPoint and video from this presentation, including comments by Susan Smelcer, are available at: http://www.clarkcunningham.org/Workshop-Law-Linguistics.html.
+1 Haoshan Ren is a PhD student in applied linguistics at Georgia State University; Margaret Wood is a PhD student in applied linguistics at Northern Arizona University; Clark D. Cunningham is a professor at the Georgia State University College of Law; Noor Abbady is Professor of English as a Second Language, Savannah College of Art & Design; Ute Römer is a professor in the Georgia State University Department of Applied Linguistics and English as a Second Language; Heather Kuhn, JD 2019, is a Data Privacy and Security Consultant, Cox Communications; Jesse Egbert is a linguistics professor at Northern Arizona University.
+The authors thank for their comments linguists Viviana Cortes, Scott Crossley, Edward Finegan, Tammy Gales, and Benjamin Lee and law professors Michael C. Dorf, James E. Pfander, and Robert J. Pushaw.
+Jr.